pgxn/pgxn-manager/README.md

       ./Build
       ./Build db

-* If you'd like to run the test suite, edit `conf/test.json` so that it will connect to a separate database then run the tests.
-Create that database and install [pgTAP](http://pgtap.org/) into it under the schema named "tap":
+* If you'd like to run the test suite, create a test database database and install [pgTAP](http://pgtap.org/) into it under the schema named "tap":

       PATH=$PATH:/usr/local/pgsql/bin